Biology test “Natural communities. Test work “Natural communities Test natural communities of the native land

 both answers are correct

-Light is an ecological factor that determines the life of plants, most of which are photoautotrophones.
-Radiant sun energy - the background of the earthly life. sunlight Regulates the growth and development of plants, and can also have a damaging effect.
-Light is one of the most important factors in the life of a green plant, as it is a source of energy in the process of photosynthesis.
-It affects the other functions of the plant organism - on his growth, flowering, fruiting , as well as on germination of seeds.
-The attitude of plants to the light is different, three groups are distinguished by this sign: light-minded, teothelubiyi and shadowish.
+Light is an environmental factor that determines the life of plants, most of which are photoautotrophic.
+The radiant energy of the Sun is a prerequisite for earthly life. sunlight regulates the growth and development of plants, and can also have a damaging effect.
+Light is one of the most important factors in the life of a green plant, as it is the source of energy in the process of photosynthesis.
+It also affects other functions of the plant organism - its growth, flowering, fruiting, as well as on seed germination.
+The attitude of plants to light is different; on this basis, three groups are distinguished: light-loving, shade-loving and shade-tolerant.

 animals eat, pollinate